 Anthony Van Loo

 This case has a good outcome.
-Anthony Van Loo was diagnosed with hypertrophic cardiomyopathy (the same condition that killed Hank Gathers) but was able to resume play after receiving an automatic implantable cardioverter defibrillator (AICD).
+Anthony Van Loo was diagnosed with hypertrophic cardiomyopathy (the same condition that killed Hank Gathers) but was able to resume play after receiving an implantable cardioverter-defibrillator (ICD).
 This video shows Anthony, in the top-center of frame, experiencing a sudden cardiac arrest on the field.
-After a few seconds his AICD shocks him back into a normal rhythm and he almost immediately recovers.
+After a few seconds his ICD shocks him back into a normal rhythm and he recovers almost immediately.

-This is exactly what we are attempting to replicate in our patients who collapse without an AICD, using CPR to buy time until the defibrillation can arrive.
+This is exactly what we are attempting to replicate in our patients who collapse without an ICD, using CPR to buy time until the defibrillation can arrive.

 Thankfully he also had a good outcome and made a full recovery.
 Sadly, there are many cases of soccer players experiencing cardiac arrest that were caught on camera (and many more that aren’t) who never recovered, and there is one more in particular we would like to discuss.